Dexter Reid: College career

+In the first game of the 2003 season, Greg Jones of Florida State sent Dexter Reid into another dimension with a stiff arm that shook the foundation of the Earth.
+In spite of this, Reid would find a way to make it back to this dimension and go on to have a successful NFL career.

 He majored in management and information systems.

 Professional career

 New England Patriots

-Reid was drafted in the 4th round (113th overall) by the New England Patriots in 2004.
+Reid was selected in the fourth round (113th overall) by the New England Patriots in 2004.

 Starting two games his rookie season appearing in 13 regular season games, he recorded 23 tackles (15 solo), 2 pass break-ups and a forced fumble.
 He also played in three play-off games and won a Super Bowl ring despite blowing a coverage that resulted in a Greg Lewis touchdown in Super Bowl XXXIX.

 On August 29, 2005, Reid was released by the Patriots.

 Indianapolis Colts

 He was promptly signed by the Indianapolis Colts three days later.

 Playing for the Colts in 2005, Reid was active for 16 games, recording 10 tackles (8 solo) and a forced fumble.
 In 2006, he was active for 10 regular season games, starting one and finished the season with 11 tackles (all solo) and 2 pass break-ups.
 He was also active throughout the playoffs and won his second ring in Super Bowl XLI.